 MAJA PARK

 At North 22nd and the Parkway and adjacent to Eakins Oval is Maja Park.
-Join the Parkway Council for Mondays with Maja jazz concerts in June and September, and, in July, explore the Association for Public Art’s second annual Art on the Parkway installation.
+Join the Parkway Council for Mondays with Maja jazz concerts in June, July, and September, and, in August, explore the Association for Public Art’s second annual Art on the Parkway installation.

-Join the Parkway Council this June in Maja Park (North 22nd Street and the Parkway) for a series of free jazz concerts.
+Join the Parkway Council this summer in Maja Park (North 22nd Street and the Parkway) for a series of free jazz concerts.
 Each week a different featured soloist will join the Vibe-A-Delphia jazz trio.
 Be sure to bring your own blanket or chair, a picnic, and enjoy summer on the Parkway.

 Free and open to all.
 All concerts are from 6:30–8:00 p.m., weather permitting.